sidohaakma/docker/templates/molgenis/1/README.md

 # MOLGENIS
-### Flexible software for scientific data
+**Flexible software for scientific data**
-#### Process, manage, query, annotate, integrate, analyse, share

 This template creates a MOLGENIS stack on top of Rancher.
 It creates 3 docker services:

+- MOLGENIS
-- MOLGENIS instance
+  - Elasticsearch is packaged with MOLGENIS
-- Postgress instance
+- Postgress
-- ElasticSearch instance

-## Usage:
+**Usage:**

 - Select MOLGENIS from catalog
-- Enter the name of the replica set
+- The stack-name must not be altered (this is hardcoded in de docker-compose file)
-- Click deploy
+- Click *Launch*

 MOLGENIS can now be accessed over the Rancher network.